LP2X0X/PROGRAMMING/Web Dev/3.1 - JavaScript/3.1.3 - Functions/Global Methods/setInterval.md

 ---
-tags: js, global, method, fundamental
+tags:
+  - js
+  - global
+  - method
+  - fundamental
 ---

 `setInterval()` is a built-in JavaScript method that **repeatedly runs a function** with a fixed **time delay** between each call.